MassTransit/MassTransit/doc/source/index.rst

 MassTransit
 ===========

-.. attention:: This page is obsolete
+.. attention:: **This page is obsolete!**

-   New documentation is located at http://masstransit-project.com/MassTransit
+   New documentation is located at http://masstransit-project.com/MassTransit.

-**The latest version of this page can be found** here_
+   The latest version of this page can be found here_.

 .. _here: http://masstransit-project.com/MassTransit/